single255/number_of_volunteers_required/README.md

 ## Summary

-This project is based on paper "Data-driven decision-making for the number of volunteers required in typhoon disasters ".
+This project is based on paper "Data -driven decision-making model for determining the number of volunteers required in typhoon disasters".

 ## Experimental environment